Portugal: The Worlds #1 Retirement Haven FREE Report

 Real estate agents are also regulated and licensed.

 Self-employed individuals are responsible for paying their own social security contributions, as well as deducting income taxes and value-added taxes.
-These can be paid at post offices or via ATM Multibanco machines.
+And, these can be paid at post offices or via ATM Multibanco machines.

 Workers wishing to operate in Portugal as sole traders are strongly advised to get professional advice before doing so.